Classification of E_0--Semigroups by Product Systems: Appendix A: Strong type I product systems

 \proof[Proof of Lemma \ref{contunilem}.~] Define the CP-semigroup $S_t=\AB{\zeta_t,\bullet\zeta_t}$ generated by $\zeta^\odot$.
-If $\zeta^\odot$ is a strongly continuous section, then $S$ is weakly continuous at $t=0$ and, hence, by Observation \ref{0cob} strongly continuous everywhere.
-In particular, $t\mapsto\AB{\zeta_t,\zeta_t}=S_t(\U)$ is strongly continuous.
+If $\zeta^\odot$ is a strongly continuous section, then $S$ is weakly continuous at $t=0$ and, hence, by Observation \ref{0cob} (\nbd{\sigma})weakly continuous everywhere.
+In particular, $t\mapsto\AB{\zeta_t,\zeta_t}=S_t(\U)$ is weakly continuous.
 The same argument applies to the mixed inner products.
-This is the if-direction of Part \ref{CU1}.
+This is the only-if-direction of Part \ref{CU1}.

-If we assume strong continuity of the inner products everywhere, then the proof of the only-if-direction in Part \ref{CU1} is very similar to the proof of \cite[Lemma 4.4.11]{BBLS04}.
-But the strong version requires a refined argument.
-It is this refinement that allows to show the improvement that, actually, strong continuity (continuity in the case of \cite[Lemma 4.4.11]{BBLS04}) at $t=0$ is sufficient.
+If we assume strong continuity of the inner products everywhere, then the proof of the if-direction in Part \ref{CU1} is quite similar to the proof of \cite[Lemma 4.4.11]{BBLS04}.
+But the weak version at $t=0$ requires a refined argument.
+It is this refinement that allows to show the improvement that, actually, weak continuity (continuity in the case of \cite[Lemma 4.4.11]{BBLS04}) at $t=0$ is sufficient.